xeokit/xeokit-bim-viewer/README.md

 ## License

 xeokit-bim-viewer is bundled with the xeokit SDK, which is provided under an [Affero GPL V3](https://github.com/xeokit/xeokit-sdk/blob/master/LICENSE.txt) dual-license, which allows free use for non-commercial purposes, with the option to buy a licence for commercial use.
-Please [see here](https://xeokit.github.io/xeokit-licensing/) for commercial licensing options.
+Please [Pricing](https://xeokit.io/index.html#pricing) for commercial licensing options.

 ## Creating a Viewer